FOSTER: Feature Boosting and Compression for Class-Incremental Learning: Conclusions

 \section{Conclusions}

-In this work, we apply the gradient boosting algorithm to class-incremental learning and propose a novel learning paradigm FOSTER, empowering the model to learn new categories adaptively.
+In this work, we apply the concept of gradient boosting to the scenario of class-incremental learning and propose a novel learning paradigm FOSTER based on that, empowering the model to learn new categories adaptively.
 At each step, we create a new module to learn residuals between the target and the original model.
 We also introduce logits alignment to alleviate classification bias and feature enhancement to balance the representation learning of the old and new classes.
-We also propose a simple yet effective distillation strategy to remove redundant parameters and dimensions, compressing the expanded model into its original size.
+Furthermore, we propose a simple yet effective distillation strategy to remove redundant parameters and dimensions, compressing the expanded model into a single backbone model.
 Extensive experiments on three widely used incremental learning benchmarks show that our method obtains state-of-the-art performance.